-10. TAX EXPENSE
+9. TAX EXPENSE

-No provision for tax has been made in the current year as the Company remained dormant since its incorporation.
+No provision for tax has been made in the current year as the Company remained dormant during the year.

-11. FINANCIAL RISK MANAGEMENT
+10. FINANCIAL RISK MANAGEMENT

 The Company's activities expose it to a variety of financial risks from its operation.
 The key financial risks include credit risk, liquidity risk and market risk (including foreign currency risk and interest rate risk).